Mico27/gbs-StreamableActorPlugin/README.md

 The Game Boy has room for 256 sprite tiles — 192 usable by GB Studio in practice, 128 in colour-only mode.
 At scene load GB Studio uploads **every tile of every spritesheet used in the scene**.
 A 24-frame player sheet with 40 unique tiles occupies 40 tile slots for the whole scene, even though only 4 to 8 of those tiles are on screen at any moment.

-### How Link's Awakening does it

-LADX keeps a small fixed band of sprite tiles per entity and copies the tiles of the *current* frame into that band whenever the frame changes.
-ROM holds one contiguous tile block per frame; VRAM only ever holds the frame being drawn.
-That is what lets an 8×16-pixel hero have dozens of animation frames on a machine with 256 tile slots.

 ### What this plugin does

 - **When the project is built**, it re-packs the chosen spritesheet so every frame owns a contiguous block of tiles.
 Identical blocks are shared, so repeated frames cost nothing extra.